-According to the Planetizen 2017 rankings of master’s programs in urban and regional planning, ours is the sixth best planning program in the Midwest.
-Among master’s programs without a Ph.D., we rank seventh nationally.
-We also rank seventh in the nation among smaller planning program and fifth among planning schools in small cities.
-Our graduates’ pass rate on the AICP exam is 87 percent, one of the highest rates in the nation.
-Iowa City’s mayor and city manager are both trained urban planners who have a progressive agenda for the city’s future.
+According to the Planetizen 2019 rankings of master’s programs in urban and regional planning, ours is the seventh best planning program in the Midwest.
+Among master’s programs without a Ph.D., we rank sixth nationally.
+We also rank eighth in the nation among smaller planning program and fifth among planning schools in small cities.
+Our graduates’ pass rate on the AICP exam is among the highest in the nation.
 The city has a four-STAR rating for its sustainability efforts and has been recognized as a bicycle friendly community.

 And Iowa City is frequently ranked among the top small to medium-sized cities in the nation.
-Iowa City is the only UNESCO City of Literature in North America and is a lively place for the arts that includes renowned Hancher Auditorium.
+Iowa City is an UNESCO City of Literature in North America and is a lively place for the arts that includes renowned Hancher Auditorium.